Materials-Consortia/OPTIMADE/optimade.rst

     Other non-standard strings MUST NOT be used.
     Clients encountering unrecognized strings SHOULD treat them to mean the same as the field having the value :val:`"other"`.

-    Structures produced by AI models and other techniques that have been reasonably tested to reliably generate results equivalent with structural optimization using energy models SHOULD be classified the same as if that type of energy model had been used.
+    Structures produced by AI models and other techniques that have been reasonably tested to reliably generate results equivalent to structural optimization using energy models SHOULD be classified the same as if that type of energy model had been used.

 - **Examples**: